 To the advertising world, the Super Bowl has always been known as…well the Super Bowl for advertisements.
 It’s the one time per year that people actually look forward to watching commercials.
-The hype has in some way, gotten much of the public as excited for the commercials as they are for the actual football game.
+The hype has in some way, get much of the public as excited for the commercials as they are for the actual football game.

-The Real Time Marketer’s winner for the 2010 Super Bowl is…Pepsi.
+The Real-Time Marketer’s winner for the 2010 Super Bowl is…Pepsi.

 Yes, Pepsi.
 I can already see the puzzled looks on many of your faces because you probably didn’t remember a Pepsi commercial this year.
 Good memory, because Pepsi decided to sit this one out.